NickDJM/accessible-menu/README.md

 ```

 Want more detailed usage information?
 It's on the way!
 Check back for a later release which will include much more documentation.

+## Internet Explorer and Edge Support

+For both IE and Edge support, you will either need to use the CDN option, or run your code through [Babel](https://babeljs.io/).

+For IE, you will also need to ensure you load [Babel Polyfill](https://babeljs.io/docs/en/babel-polyfill) before loading accessible-menu.

 ## Versioning